muktiwbw/gdstorage/README.md

 ```

 ### DeleteFile
-Store a single file to parent directory.
+Delete a file by id.
 ```go
 fileID := "xxxxxxxxxxxxxxxxxx"